 How to use it:

 Teach your family to rinse off their dishes before they put them into the tub.
 Trust me, fruit flies will gather fast and just a quick rinse will keep them away.
 Whether you have a dishwasher or not, these tubs are so handy.
-You can load up your dishwasher right from the tub or fill with hot soapy water and wash in the tub itself.
+You can load up your dishwasher right from the tub or fill it with hot soapy water and wash it in the tub itself.